Prior-free Collusion-proof Dynamic Mechanisms: The general setup

 \paragraph{Strategies.} Recall that the general version of $\eps$-Guaranteed Utility Equilibrium ($\eps$-GUE, \cite*{GUE25}) uses basic and collusive strategies.
 The smaller the sets of basic strategies $\S_i$ and the larger the sets of collusive strategies $\bar{\S}_{-i}$ and $\bar{\S}$ the stronger the meaning of the utility guarantees.
-The set of strategies are all probability distributions on mappings from the possible information to the action sets.
-The actions of a player are the private decisions $x_{i,t}$ and reporting the types $\widehat{\theta}_{i,t}$.
+The set of strategies is the set of all probability distributions on mappings from the possible information to the action sets.
+The actions of a player are the initial report, the current-type reports $\widehat{\theta}_{i,t}$, and the private decisions $x_{i,t}$.
 So we only need to specify the basic information and the collusive information.

-The basic information of a player is the history of his types, his private decisions, the public types and decisions, and the public reports prior the timing of the decision in question.
+The basic information of player $i$ includes his own initial type, his current and past private types, his private decisions, the public states and decisions, and the public reports observed before the decision or report in question.

 The collusive information of all players is the entire history of the game until the decision in question.
-The collusive information of all but one players $\N \setminus \{i\}$ is the entire history of the game, except that $\theta_{i,t}$ is not observed in $\bar{\S}_{-i}$ when $\widehat{\theta}_{\N \setminus \{i\}, t}$ is reported.
-This can be interpreted so that the mechanism is robust to players observe the past types of others except the true same-round type of others.
+For the coalition $\N\setminus\{i\}$, the same-round private type $\theta_{i,t}$ of player $i$ is not observed when the period-$t$ reports $\widehat\theta_{\N\setminus\{i\},t}$ are chosen, for $t\ge1$.
+Past private types may be included in the collusive information.
+For the initial report at $t=0$, the prior-free guarantees below are pointwise in the reported vector $\widehat\theta_{\N,0}$; hence they remain valid whether or not the coalition knows $\theta_{i,0}$ before choosing its own initial reports.

 \paragraph{Exiting and re-entering.} The Guaranteed Utility Mechanism in \cite*{CLRT} allows each player to exit and re-enter the game.
-Hereby, it handles individual rationality in a strong sense, including collusive strategies where some players leave the game in order to help others.
+Hence, it handles individual rationality in a strong sense, including collusive strategies in which some players leave the game in order to help others.
 All these extensions are compatible with the prior-free extension in this paper.